courageousillumination/deckr/README.md

 #### Q: I'm playing Dominion, but I'm not sure how to resolve the action on (some action card).

 A: Certain cards require that all of the players discard or reveal something or that you choose cards to discard.
 To resolve these actions, you need to use the "Send Info" button at the top of the page.
 Select the cards you want to perform the action on, then press "Send Info" to tell the game that these are the cards you want to use.
 In the case where all players need to perform an action, no one will be able to proceed until every player has selected cards and pressed "Send Info".

+#### Q: Where is the chat?

+**A:** At the top right of the game room screen, there is a picture of two chat bubbles.
+Clicking this will open the chat.

+#### Q: How can I see who else is playing?

+**A:** Next to the chat icon is some text that reads "Players", followed by the number of players.
+Clicking this will allow you to see the nicknames of the other players.

+#### Q: The website layout looks a little bit off...

+**A:** You might want to switch to Chrome.